For anyone, it can be bewildering to walk into a gym not knowing exactly what you’re going to do for full-body strength training workouts.

 For example, if you do a one-arm dumbbell chest press, that exercise utilizes not only your chest and arm, but the whole side to keep you from rolling off the bench!
 The dumbbell is very unstable, and you have to use more stabilizer muscles to keep the dumbbell stable.

 Alternatively, if you do a machine chest press, you primarily use just your chest and arm muscles in isolation.
 Those stabilizer muscles aren?t as required.

 That said, sometimes you just want to focus on one body part, or you have limitations that require more stability.

-So if possible, I recommend using dumbbells, barbells, TRX, and/or kettlebells for the majority of your work.
+So if possible, I recommend using dumbbells, barbells, TRX, and/or kettlebells for the majority of your full-body strength training. workouts.

 What to Consider for Full-Body Strength Training